gleivas/address-core/README.md

 sudo mv terraform /usr/local/bin
 ```

-# Tests
+## Tests
 To run your tests:
 `make test`

 To run the style guide checker:
 `make code-convention`

-# Infrastructure
+## Infrastructure
 The infrastructure was created with Terraform, to deploy the application you need to do the following commands:
 to initialize:
 `terraform init`

-to create a new workspace:
+To create a new workspace:
 `terraform workspace new dev`

-or if you already have the workspace created you can select it:
+Or if you already have the workspace created you can select it:
 `terraform workspace select dev`

 Finally, to deploy: